jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/README.md

 Learning approaches are trained using efficient tensorflow pipelines for image datasets, based on keras and tf.data (see below for more details).

-Tensorboard callbacks have been used to visualize losses and denoised images during training.
+Tensorboard callbacks have been used to visualize losses, metrics, denoised images and histograms of the learned weights during training.
+TensorFlow Profiler is also used to profile the execution of the code.

 ## Data
 Data provided in this repository consist of human thorax CT scans